Meem007/Stroke-Prediction-Analysis/README.md

 # Stroke Prediction Analysis

-This repository contains code for analyzing stroke prediction using various machine learning models, including a deep learning model and a logistic regression model.
+This repository contains code for analyzing stroke prediction using various machine learning models to compare, including a deep learning model and a logistic regression model.

 ## Introduction